charly/charly.github.io/_drafts/2015-06-16-sql-grouping-and-my-small-eureka-moment.md

 Person.joins(:pictures).group("people.id, pictures.published").having("sum(published) = 0")
 ```

 A posteriori so obvious yet...
-I'm sure thousands... millions of people went through this kind of process (programmers, physicists, politicians, fiscalists, magicians...) before reinventing the wheel.
+I'm sure thousands of people went through this kind of process (programmers, physicists, politicians, fiscalists, magicians...) before reinventing the wheel.
 But it is so gratifying when you eat the one you fished yourself.

 What I find mesmerizing is that once you know the solution and then (re)read the first statement of this text... it's already there.